Skip to main content

 Marriage is complicated.
 It requires more than love to sustain it.
 Divorce is a lot more complicated.
 It is rare for a single reason alone to cause a divorce, at least for most of us.
 I used to get offended when people inquired about why I divorced.
 That offense itself was layered with a need for privacy, the rawness of processing emotional injuries, and the reality that I did not know why he left.
 The only certainty was that I couldn't trust him anymore.
 It took more than a decade for me to openly talk about it.

 I am amused by Heather Ammel v.
 Kyrsten Sinema.
 It has all the elements of a good Lifetime movie: a cheating husband, a former U.S. senator, and an allegedly devastated wife.
-It extends beyond emotion, with legal questions unfolding as former Senator Kyrsten Sinema seeks dismissal on the grounds that while the affair happened, it did not happen in North Carolina, and therefore the state law forming the basis of the lawsuit lacks merit.
+It extends beyond emotion, with legal questions unfolding as former Senator Kyrsten Sinema seeks dismissal on the grounds that while the affair happened, it did not happen in North Carolina, and therefore the state law forming the basis of the lawsuit is out of its jurisdiction.

 In North Carolina, South Dakota, Mississippi, and Hawaii, you can seek justice in monetary form from an individual for interference with a marriage.
 Commonly referred to as alienation of affection laws, each of these states has retained statutes that allow a spouse to sue the other person with whom their partner is engaged in an affair, while most other states have effectively abolished the law.